pydemo/databuddy/README.md

 - phisical copy is done on Windows.
 Only Oracle copy can be executed on Linux (bash via ssh)

 ##Performance
-- data copy speed really depends only on your NIC(Ethernet) and other factors like how _far_ you are from target and source servers (in terms of network topology).
+- data copy speed mostly depends on your NIC(Ethernet) speed and other factors like how _far_ you are from target and source servers (in terms of network topology).

->I've seen 10x performance improvement when I run it on Linux server v.s.
-Windows Desktop.
+>I've seen 10x performance improvement when I run it on Linux server (10Gb Ethernet) v.s.
+Windows Desktop (100Mb Ethernet).

 ##References
 * [QueryCopy for Oracle](https://github.com/QueryCopy/QueryCopy-for-Oracle) -- `qc32\qc32.exe`